Freedom of religion in Africa by country: Comoros

 The Constitution of the Comoros provides for freedom of religion, but the government limits this right in practice.
 In 2009, an amendment to the constitution established Islam as the state religion.

 Foreigners caught proselytizing for religions other than Islam are subject to deportation.
-While the law allows non-Muslims to practice their religion, it prohibits citizens from converting away from Islam.
-Although enforceable, this law is rarely applied.
+Citizens who convert away from Islam face shunning from society.

-The Grand Mufti of Comoros is part of the government and manages a department that handles issues concerning religion and religious administration.
-The Grand Mufti's position is attached to the Ministry of Islamic Affairs, and he advises the Government on matters of Islamic faith and ensures that Islamic laws are respected.
-He is nominated by the president of Comoros.
-The Grand Mufti periodically consults with a group of elders to assess whether the principles of Islam are respected, and he regularly addresses the nation on the radio regarding social and religious issues such as marriage, divorce, and education.
+The constitution notes that the Grand Mufti of Comoros is appointed by the president, and will head the Supreme National Institution on Charge of Religious Practices.
+He will also advise the government on practices of Islamic law.

-While the study of Islam is not compulsory in public schools, the tenets of Islam are sometimes taught in conjunction with the Arabic language in public schools at the middle school level.
+The tenets of Islam are taught in conjunction with the Arabic language in public and private schools, and at public pre-schools.

-There is societal discrimination against non-Muslims, particularly Christians, in some sectors of society.
-All citizens face societal pressure to practice elements of Islam, particularly during the month of Ramadan.
-Most societal pressure and discrimination occurs behind closed doors at the village level.
-The extent of de facto discrimination typically depends on the level of involvement of local Islamic teachers.
-Most non-Muslim citizens did not openly practice their faith for fear of societal rejection.
-Persons who raise their children with non-Muslim religious teachings face societal discrimination.
-Societal pressure and intimidation continued to restrict the use of the country's three churches to non-citizens.
+There is societal discrimination against non-Muslims citizens in some sectors of society.

 Democratic Republic of the Congo

-The constitution provides for freedom of religion, and the government generally respects this right in practice, although it often lacks the institutional infrastructure to enforce anti-discrimination laws.
+The constitution provides for freedom of religion and prohibits religious discrimination.
 However, violence between Muslims and other religious groups in the Congo, especially Congolese Christians, has been attested in North Kivu since 2014 in connection with the Allied Democratic Forces insurgency begun in neighboring Uganda.
 The Allied Democratic Forces, whose political ideology is based on Islamism, is widely suspected of having perpetrated the Beni massacre in August 2016.

 The law provides for the establishment and operation of religious institutions and requires practicing religious groups to register with the government; registration requirements were simple and implemented in a nondiscriminatory manner.
 In practice unregistered religious groups operated unhindered.